Simulating isotropic and fast-motion cw EPR spectra

 The first line defines the isotropic g value of the spin system, in this case 2.006. garlic always assumes a single unpaired electron spin S=1/2.

-The field Sys.Nucs contains a string giving all the magnetic nuclei in the spin system, a proton in the above example.
+The field Sys.Nucs contains a character array giving all the magnetic nuclei in the spin system, a proton in the above example.
 Use a comma-separated list of isotope labels to give more than one nucleus.
 E.g., Sys.Nucs = '1H,1H,14N' specifies two different protons and one nitrogen.

 Sys.A gives the hyperfine coupling in MHz (Megahertz), for each of the nuclei listed in Sys.Nucs.
 The following defines a hydrogen atom with a 10 MHz coupling to the unpaired electron and a 13C atom with a 12 MHz coupling.